BlueContext/Domus/content/recipes/soups/mushroom-barley-soup.md

   main:
     parent: soups
 title: Mushroom & Barley Soup with Wild Rice
+serves: "Serves 4-6"
+summary: "Made with vegetable stock, this is fully vegetarian.
+It’s also hearty, filling, and delicious — perfect with some bread and cheese on a cool autumn day.  "
 categories:
+- Meatless
 ---
-*Serves 4-6*

-## Introduction

-Made with vegetable stock, this is fully vegetarian.
-It’s also hearty, filling, and delicious — perfect with some bread and cheese on a cool autumn day.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">